A mother and freelance writer, Meagan loves to research and learn new things. Her biggest passion is sharing those things with other people.

 Public beaches are usually not supervised at night, and while it is advised against, some people do find them to be great hang-out spots at night.
 Be cautious when allowing your child in any body of water that is not a pool.
 Jagged rocks and broken glass could quickly ruin a day at the beach!

 Another thing to keep in mind when swimming in any natural body of water, is how quickly the water depth can change!
 It could be two inches and then suddenly eight feet, so make sure your children know their boundaries!

 Before you allow your children to roam free, have a quick chat with the lifeguard.
-Yeah, most of them are still in high school, but they spend way more time there then you do!
-Ask them where the dangerous spots are, big rocks, currents Ect.
-This is something that no one thinks about, but that is what they are their for.
+Yeah, most of them are still in high school, but they spend way more time there than you do!
+Ask them where the dangerous spots are, big rocks, currents, etc. This is something that no one thinks about, but that is what they are there for.